bihor/fp_masterquiz/README.md

 Features: a quiz, poll or test can be played by submitting a form or by submitting an AJAX-request.

-7 question types/modes available: checkbox, radio-box, select-box, yes/no, text-field, textarea, star-rating.
+8 question types/modes available: checkbox, radio-box, select-box, yes/no, text-field, textarea, star-rating, matrix.

 This extension is not backward compatible to myquizpoll, but there is a simple import-task for myquizpoll-questions in older versions.